oneapi-src/oneAPI-samples/DirectProgramming/DPC++/GraphTraversal/bitonic-sort/README.md

 ## Purpose

-The algorithm converts a randomized sequence of numbers into a bitonic sequence (two ordered sequences), and then merge these two ordered sequences into a ordered sequence.
+The algorithm converts a randomized sequence of numbers into a bitonic sequence (two ordered sequences) and then merges these two ordered sequences into an ordered sequence.
 Bitonic sort algorithm is briefly described as followed:

 - First, it decomposes the randomized sequence of size 2\*\*n into 2\*\*(n-1)